christopherfujino/homebrew-flutter/README.md

-# Homebrew Core
+# Flutter Homebrew Tap

-Core formulae for the Homebrew package manager.

-Core formulae for the Linuxbrew package manager (Homebrew on Linux or Windows 10 Subsystem for Linux) are in [Homebrew/linuxbrew-core](https://github.com/Homebrew/linuxbrew-core).
+These are custom Homebrew formulae used for building packages to be distributed with the [Flutter](https://flutter.dev) application framework.

 ## How do I install these formulae?